The Plaster of Thought-Walls (Translated)

 I respect them,

-when something of theirs pleases me I say it’s good, when something displeases me I say nothing lest their feelings be hurt—
+if I like something of theirs I say so, if I dislike something I say nothing lest their feelings be hurt—

-why do even such people make my heart heavy?
-What joy is there in that!
+why do even such people upset me?
+What pleasure is there in that!

 4 March 2014